Berry Fruity, Coffees, Dark, Espresso, Nutty/Cocoa, Sweet, Urban City

 Jazz Alley Nights

-Taste Notes: A rounded, smooth-bodied blend with cranberry, walnut and caramel notes
+Tasting Notes: A rounded, smooth-bodied blend with cherry, caramel, and walnut notes

 Roast Level: Medium-Dark